SchapiroLabor/NEP_scimap/README.md

 `/tutorial`:
 - `/COZI_tutorial.ipynb`: This notebook provides a short tutorial on how to run COZI based on the spatial_interaction function of scimap.
 - `/tutorial_data`: This folder contains 9 .csv files of the simulated cohort (see IST data) with a random, weak and strong self-interaction of cell type 0.

+* Run on an Apple Silicon M1.
+Installation works on Windows, Linux, Mac.